Moushreeta/AITASK1/README.md

 Requirements1.txt: File listing Python libraries required for the project.

+Sample task for AI.pdf: Detailed description of the project

 README.md: This file, providing an overview of the project, setup instructions, and usage guidelines.

 ## Usage